Germany and the Armenian genocide: Aftermath

 In 2015, President of Germany Joachim Gauck acknowledged Germany's "co-responsibility" for the genocide.
 In 2016, the Bundestag voted almost unanimously to recognize the genocide.
 The resolution also stated:

+In December 2023, an Armenian genocide monument in Cologne, Germany was removed due to pressure from Turkey and Turkish-German organizations, including the far-right nationalist Grey Wolves.
+A new monument is planned to replace it, which will be vaguely dedicated to "commemorating the victims of repression, racism, violence, and human rights violations".